Idaho Lemon Laws

 Idaho has enacted lemon laws (Idaho Code, Title 6, Chapter 9) to protect buyers of goods, including vehicles, from faulty or defective products.
 Idaho’s lemon law helps consumers secure a refund or replacement if their vehicle does not meet the legally required standards for safety and usability.
 The Lemon Law applies to vehicles purchased in Idaho and provides protections for both used and new purchases.
 Buyers who have experienced issues with their vehicles may be eligible to receive compensation under the terms of the law.

-The state of Idaho governs how motor vehicles may be replaced by the manufacturer under the lemon law.
+The state of Idaho governs how motor vehicles may be replaced by the manufacturer under the Lemon law.
 This law states that a motor vehicle is subject to replacement by the manufacturer if the vehicle has been deemed a lemon and is still under the manufacturer’s express warranty.

 A refund will include either the full purchasing price or a comparable replacement vehicle.
 This is to include the trade-in value but it is not permitted to exceed one hundred-five percent of the retail price as suggested by the manufacturer.
 The manufacturer has the right to deduct a charge for the use of the motor vehicle; however, this deduction must be a reasonable amount.